Delay Sensitive Hierarchical Federated Learning with Stochastic Local Updates: Introduction

 We present a thorough theoretical convergence analysis for the proposed HFL setting for non-convex loss functions.
-Our results show how the different system parameters affect the accuracy, namely, the wall-clock times $S$, $T$, the number of groups, and the number of clients per group.
-Various experiments are then performed to show how to optimize the sync time $S$ based on the other system parameters.
+Our results show how the different system parameters affect the accuracy, namely the wall clock times $S$ and $T$, the number of groups, and the number of clients per group.
+Various experiments are performed on different models and datasets to show how to optimize the sync time $S$ based on the other system parameters.
+Our system model is depicted in Fig.~\ref{fig:sys_mod_hfl}.

+Our work relaxes the assumption in \cite{wang2022demystifying} regarding the non-existence of communication constraints.
+In particular, different from \cite{wang2022demystifying}, we incorporate the delay induced by communication and computation processing between LPSs and their associated clients in addition to that in between LPSs and the GPS.
+Moreover, we point out the trade-off between the number of local iterations and global communication rounds, and propose an approach to balance between them by optimizing the sync time $S$.
+We also add another lens when comparing HFL with centralized FL (which is different from the results in \cite{Hfl_kh}).
+Specifically, depending on the system parameters and delay statistics, we show that there are scenarios in which direct communication with the GPS (centralized FL) can outperform communicating with the LPSs (HFL).